 Practical Hands-on Experience- The program is planning to offer a faculty and student led outpatient clinic that will offer free to low-cost clinical services to clients of all ages promoting development, safety and aging in place in the environment of choice for special population groups.

 Practicum- a doctoral practicum will be a capstone learning experience that will provide students with advanced professional development in clinical practice, administration, leadership, research, program or policy development, advocacy, education or theory development.

 Faculty/Student Research- Students will engage in research with faculty members and will have an opportunity to participate in established inter-professional learning opportunities to develop heightened clinical understanding and collaboration.

 Leadership and Advocacy- professional opportunities will be offered for students and faculty members aimed at communicating with elected officials and improving client access to occupational therapy services.

-The Summer 2018 application is now live and open for perspective students to apply.
+The Summer 2019 application will open on July 18, 2018 for perspective students to apply.
 All applicants should complete the Online Application and read the instructions.